Sega development studios: 1991–1999

 Yu Suzuki and Mark Cerny have both previously worked at Sega.

 Yu Suzuki was the first to branch out, with his own studio called Studio 128.
 After that, many more departments followed, all of which had their roots in R&D1.
 Hisao Oguchi recalls up to six departments; according to him the environment was extremely competitive.
 Hisashi Suzuki often asked "what's new?" and had a desire of the development teams to be "first in the world" when looking at their game pitches.
 Hayao Nakayama had harsh opinions on the developers that didn't make money in the arcades, and thus supported developers like Yu Suzuki, who created many hits.
 Nakayama gave an order to develop a title better than Street Fighter II by Capcom.
 Namco had also paced ahead in the arcade industry with Winning Run.
-To catch up, Suzuki purchased SGI IRIS workstations from Silicon Valley to develop Virtua Racing, which in turn led to Virtua Fighter, and both satisfied Nakayama's expectations.
+To catch up, Sega was motivated to move ahead in 3D graphics, and while most developers were still rooted in sprite graphics, Yu Suzuki was the only willing developer to go forward in this direction.
+He purchased SGI IRIS workstations from Silicon Valley to develop Virtua Racing, which in turn led to Virtua Fighter, and both satisfied Nakayama's expectations.
 In collaboration with GE, the Sega Model 2 and Sega Model 3 arcade hardware was made possible, and produced further games with very advanced graphics such as Daytona USA, building on newer AM2 hire Toshihiro Nagoshi's previous experience directing Virtua Racing.
 Multiplayer action and sports titles were also made possible with Virtua Striker, Virtua Cop and SpikeOut.